“Aiming high; learning together; living together”

 - Measures, Shape and Space, Statistics & Ratio

 Teachers ensure that the key elements of maths are taught and practiced regularly.
 These are:

 Please click here to read our Maths Policy

 While all year groups have stand alone English and Maths lessons, skills in these areas are embedded throughout other subject areas.
 Subjects are taught using a thematic approach to learning which has been developed with the needs of all pupils in mind.

 Assessment of children’s skills is ongoing, with Cold Tasks and Hot Tasks used in writing and Maths to show progression and ensuring objectives are met throughout a unit of work in English and Maths.

-The children have opportunities to develop dance and drama skills with an external theatre company and we are delighted to showcase productions in outside venues at least twice a year.
+The children have opportunities to develop dance and drama skills with an external theatre company and we are delighted to showcase productions in outside venues during the year.

 Intent, Implementation and Impact of Our